usnistgov/ElectionResultsReporting/index.md

 This publication is available free of charge from: [http://dx.doi.org/10.6028/NIST.SP.1500-100](http://dx.doi.org/10.6028/NIST.SP.1500-100)

 <br>

-  National Institute of Standards and Technology Willie May, Under Secretary of Commerce for Standards and Technology and DirectorNational Institute of Standards and Technology
-  (NIST) Special Publication 1500-100
-  150 pages (February 2016)

 	NIST Special Publication series 1500 is intended to capture external perspectives related to NIST standards, measurement, and testing-related efforts.
 These external perspectives can come from industry, academia, government, and others.
 These reports are